kbariotis/kostasbariotis.com/blog/gatsby-docker-multi-stage-builds/index.md

       - NODE_ENV=development
 ```

-So now I've added a second stage to our `Dockerfile` that starts from `nginx` and also copies all the artifacts from the previous stage. `docker-compose` has also been accomodated to stop at the first stage so it will never reach the second one.
+So now I've added a second stage to our `Dockerfile` that starts from `nginx` and also copies all the artifacts from the previous stage. `docker-compose` has also been accommodated to stop at the first stage so it will never reach the second one.

 Let's build the image now with `Docker`: